Yurovsky Named Women's Tennis Captain for 2015-16 Season

 A preview of the U-M women's tennis team's season, which kicks back up this weekend at the Michigan Invitational in Ann Arbor.

-Bernstein has made a significant impact since arriving in Ann Arbor, compiling an overall record of 106-31 (.774) while winning three straight Big Ten Championships (2010, '11, '12).
-The Wolverines have gone 48-3 in Big Ten action during Bernstein's tenure, including perfect 10-0 seasons in 2010 and 2011 and 11-0 campaigns in 2014 and 2015.
+Bernstein has made a significant impact since arriving in Ann Arbor, compiling an overall record of 176-46 (.793) while winning six straight Big Ten Championships (2010, '11, '12, '13, '14, '15).
+The Wolverines have gone 80-4 in Big Ten action during Bernstein's tenure, including perfect 10-0 seasons in 2010 and 2011 and 11-0 campaigns in 2014 and 2015.
 U-M won its first Big Ten Tournament title since 1997 during the 2015 season, culminating with a 4-0 win over Ohio State in the final.

-U-M has claimed the bulk of the Big Ten specialty awards for the past three seasons, as Denise Muresan won back-to-back Big Ten Player of the Year honors (2010, 11) while Mimi Nguyen (2010), Brooke Bolender (2011) and Emina Bektas (2012) have been named Big Ten Freshman of the Year in successive seasons.
-Bektas was named the Big Ten Athlete of the Year in 2014 and 2015 to become the first player in U-M history to win both conference freshman and athlete honors in a career.Whitney Taney (2010, 2011), Sam Critser (2011) and Sarah Lee (2012, 2014, 2015) and Alex Najarian (2015) have also earned All-Big Ten honors during this time.
+U-M has claimed the bulk of the Big Ten specialty awards for the past six seasons, as Denise Muresan won back-to-back Big Ten Player of the Year honors (2010, 11) while Mimi Nguyen (2010), Brooke Bolender (2011),Emina Bektas (2012) and Ronit Yurovsky (2013) have been named Big Ten Freshman of the Year in successive seasons.
+Bektas was named the Big Ten Athlete of the Year in 2014 and 2015 to become the first player in U-M history to win both conference freshman and athlete honors in a career.Whitney Taney (2010, 2011), Sam Critser (2011), Sarah Lee (2012, 2014, 2015) and Alex Najarian (2015) have also earned All-Big Ten honors during this time.

 Michigan made its third consecutive NCAA Sweet 16 appearance in 2012, ending the year as the No. 14-ranked team in the country.
 The Wolverines compiled a 21-8 record,going 10-1 in Big Ten Conference play to capture its third consecutive league title.
 Bektas became the first Wolverine rookie to earn All-America honors in singles.